-1. Behaviorally Assessed Sleep and Susceptibility to the Common Cold
+1. Behaviorally Assessed Sleep and Susceptibility to the Common Cnew

 Prather AA, Janicki-Deverts D, Hall MH, Cohen S

-Shorter sleep duration, measured behaviorally using actigraphy prior to viral exposure, was associated with increased susceptibility to the common cold.
+Shorter sleep duration, measured behaviorally using actigraphy prior to viral exposure, was associated with increased susceptibility to the common cnew.

 2. Treating Acute Insomnia: A Randomized Controlled Trial of a “Single-Shot” of Cognitive Behavioral Therapy for Insomnia

 This single session of cognitive behavioral therapy for insomnia (CBT-I) is sufficiently efficacious for a significant proportion of those with acute insomnia.

 3. Evidence for a Possible Link between Bedtime and Change in Body Mass Index

 The results highlight bedtimes as a potential target for weight management during adolescence and during the transition to adulthood.